tsipkens/pgm-error/README.md

-This constitutes a software package distributed in association with [Sipkens et al. (2017)][1], which evaluates a general error model for time-resolved laser-induced incandescence (TiRe-LII) signals (though the results are applicable to a larger range of optical signals, and beyond).
+This constitutes a software package distributed in association with [Sipkens et al. (2017)][1], which evaluates a general error model for optical signals, including Poisson-Gaussian noise and changes in the measurement condtitions between repeat (e.g. between laser shots).
+Particular focus is placed on time-resolved laser-induced (TiRe-LII) and the shot-to-shot variations in quantities like the laser energy and particule volume fraction in the probe volume.

 This code replaces an archived version available on [figshare](https://figshare.com/articles/MATLAB_tools_for_a_general_TiRe-LII_error_model/5457253/2).

 ### Description and instructions